-Table 6.1 lists all RV64I HINT code points.
-91% of the HINT space is reserved for standard HINTs, but none are presently defined.
-The remainder of the HINT space is designated for custom HINTs; no standard HINTs will ever be defined in this subspace.
+Table 7.1 lists all RV64I HINT code points.
+91% of the HINT space is reserved for standard HINTs.
+The remainder of the HINT space is designated for custom HINTs: no standard HINTs will ever be defined in this subspace.